To The Victoria Falls

 The following text is adapted from 'Footsteps Through Time - A History of Travel and Tourism to the Victoria Falls', researched and written by Peter Roberts and due for publication in early 2017.
 Please visit the Zambezi Book Company website for more information.

-During the early 1990s tourism arrivals and hotel occupancy on the Zimbabwe side was booming, leading to a rapid increase in tourism infrastructure development.
+During the early 1990s tourism arrivals and hotel occupancy on the Zimbabwe side of the Falls was booming, leading to a rapid increase in tourism infrastructure development.
 Tourism operators and products diversified and accommodation providers flourished.

 “The years 1988 to 1999 were to become known as the boom years for Zimbabwean tourism.
 Large numbers of visitors arrived and demand for accommodation reached unprecedented levels, especially in Victoria Falls.
 New hotels and lodges were built, including Ilala Lodge, and air services to the local airport expanded to include up to three flights from Johannesburg each day, two flights from Harare, one from Bulawayo and various others from Botswana and Namibia.
 At one point a Harare-London service from Air Zimbabwe included a stop at Victoria Falls, making it a direct destination for international travellers from abroad for the first time.”
 (Creewel, 2004)

-The re-invention of the destination as an adventure and adrenalin activity hub, attracting a younger demographic of traveller, resulted in a boom in the town’s night-life, with the famous Explorer Bar the centre of the late night scene, and earning the town a 24-hour, seven days a week, non-stop party reputation.
-Video presentations of the days’ rafting, with all the thrills and spills, flips, and perhaps flops, drew people to the bars, followed by late-night DJ parties at Downtime, an underground bar within the Ilala Lodge development.
+The re-invention of the destination as an adventure and adrenalin activity hub resulted in a boom in the town’s night-life, with the famous Explorer Bar the centre of the late night scene, and earning the town a 24-hour, seven days a week, non-stop party reputation.
+Video presentations of the days’ rafting, with all the thrills and spills, flips, and perhaps a few flops, drew people to the bars, followed by late-night DJ parties at Downtime, an underground bar within the Ilala Lodge development.
 Long-distance trans-Africa overland truck routes all led to the Falls, delivering thirsty thrill-seeking backpackers on ‘round the world’ gap-year adventures.

 The high numbers of visitors raised concerns over the integrity of the Falls site.
-In 1986 the author Heath concluded the Rainforest had reached its peak-season carrying capacity (Heath, 1986).
-In 1996 a World Conservation Union report raised concerns over the impact of high visitor numbers, calculated to be close to the carrying capacity for the infrastructure facilities available (World Conservation Union, 1996).
+In 1986 the author Heath concluded the Rainforest had already reached its peak-season carrying capacity (Heath, 1986).
+Ten years later a World Conservation Union report raised similar concerns over the impacts of high visitor numbers, calculated to be close to the carrying capacity for the infrastructure facilities available (World Conservation Union, 1996).

 Elephant Hills Resort Redeveloped

-Elephant Hills Resort and Conference Centre arose from the ashes of the old Country Club.
-The new 276-room hotel was built at a cost of $150 million, developed in partnership with Zimbabwe Sun Hotels.
+The Elephant Hills Intercontinental Resort and Conference Centre rose from the ashes of the old Country Club in 1991.
+The new 276-room hotel was developed by Zimbabwe Sun Hotels at a cost of $150 million.

 “For years the crumbling ruin sat atop Dale’s Kopje, a forlorn, unwanted war victim.
 Then came the tourist boom of the late 1980s, and a new hotel rose like a hideous phoenix from the ashes of the old.
 It towered above the treeline, its dull granite walls capped with a ridiculous thatch bonnet.
 Visible for many kilometres upstream on the Zimbabwean side, it is virtually impossible to view the Eastern Cataract from Zambia without the new Elephant Hills decorating the skyline.
 A great swathe of trees was cleared for the new road, rubble was strewn throughout the surrounding bush, building sand was scoured out of the National Park; nothing was allowed to stand in the way of its completion in time for the Commonwealth Conference of 1991, in mockery of the very concept of world heritage.”
 (Teede and Teede, 1991)